oasis-tcs/openc2-ap-sbom/ap-sbom-v1.0.md

 Q1. query requesting list of sboms
     - device is "simple" device
-      - ie not a device running different software stacks in different cpu's
+      - ie not a device running different software stacks in different cpu's R1a. response to Q1
-    - no filter on which sboms to return
-    - no filter on which fields to return
-R1a. response to Q1
     - when only one sbom
     - sbom on device